QilongZhang/srswiki/v2_EN_DeliveryHLS.md

 <tbody>
 <tr>
 <td>RTMP</td>
-<td>Windows Flash</td>
+<td>Windows/Flash</td>
 <td>RTMP</td>
 <td>Adobe</td>
-<td>The RTMP is used to delivery low latency stream over internet, especially for the web explorer application for flash on PC.
-The RTMP allows you to publish stream to server very stable and for a long time.</td>
+<td>RTMP is used to deliver low latency stream over the Internet, especially for Flash in Internet Explorer, and other web browsers, on PC.
+RTMP allows you to publish streams to servers very stably and for long durations.</td>
 </tr>
 <tr>
 <td>HLS</td>
 <td>Apple/<br/>Android</td>
 <td>HTTP</td>
 <td>Apple/<br/>Google</td>
 <td>HLS lantency >= 10s.
-Android3+ supports HLS.
+Android 3+ supports HLS.
 All Apple platforms support HLS.</td>
 </tr>
 <tr>
 <td>HDS</td>
 <td>-</td>
 <td>HTTP</td>
 <td>Adobe</td>
-<td>HDS is a protocol similar to HLS, develped by Adobe.
-HDS is complex and no benefits, however, SRS2 support HDS.</td>
+<td>HDS is a protocol similar to HLS, developed by Adobe.
+HDS is complex and offers no unique benefits, nonetheless, SRS2 support HDS.</td>
 </tr>
 <tr>
 <td><a href='http://en.wikipedia.org/wiki/Dynamic_Adaptive_Streaming_over_HTTP'>DASH</a></td>
 <td>-</td>
 <td>HTTP</td>
 <td>-</td>
-<td>Dash(Dynamic Adaptive Streaming over HTTP), developed by some company similar to HLS.
-It's a new protocol, and SRS maybe support it when it already used by many users.</td>
+<td>Dash (Dynamic Adaptive Streaming over HTTP), developed by the MPEG working group, is similar to HLS.
+It's a new protocol, and SRS may support it once it's used by many users.</td>
 </tr>
 </tbody>
 </table>

 ## HLS

-HLS is a http m3u8 url, which can be play in Apple Safari directly.
+HLS is an HTTP m3u8 URL, which can be played in Apple's Safari directly.
 For example:

 ```bash
 http://demo.srs.com/live/livestream.m3u8
 ```

-The m3u8 url must embed in HTML5 for Android.
+The m3u8 url must be embedded in HTML5 for Android.
 For example:

 ```html
 <!-- livestream.html -->